 Author – Aseem Shrivastava

-Electricity has become the most essential need of the modern society today due to our heavy dependence on it.
+Electricity has become the most essential need of our modern society due to our heavy dependence on it.
 Our lives are made comfortable by various electrical appliances at home, while offices and industrial machines also use electricity.
 In fact there is no sector that is still untouched by Benjamin Franklin and Edison’s inventions.
 However, power generation is the single largest source of greenhouse emissions, which is making a significant contribution in climate change.
-Further, the current electrical technologies were created more than 100 years ago and we are now stretching their productivity limit.
+Further, the current electrical technologies were created more than 100 years ago and we are now stretching our productivity limit.
 Little progress has been made to innovate in this field even though a complete overhaul is long overdue.

 What is a Smart Grid?